Going on Medicare for the first time one of the most important things you can do is find the right insurance agent to help you with your needs.

 Medicare can be very confusing, so having a site with valuable resources that help you navigate Medicare and not just a site pushing an insurance product is priceless.

-Reviews are a great way to find out about the agent you are working with because they are honest assessments of the agent and the service the agent provides based on the real-life experiences of others who have worked with that agent.
+Reviews are a great way to find out about the agent you are working with.
+They are honest assessments of the agent and the service the agent provides.
+The reviews are based on the real-life experiences of other people who have worked with that agent.

 The agent or agency might have reviews directly on their website.